FoofooTheGuy/VidInjector9000/README.md

 - [VidInjector9002.5](https://github.com/FoofooTheGuy/VidInjector9000/blob/main/VidInjector9002.5/README.md): A GUI wrapper for VidInjector9002-CLI.

   It's what VidInjector9002 should have been.
 Consider this as a round ring with VidInjector9002-CLI as the core.
-It uses the CLI as it's backend, so it can forcibly cancel heavy operations like exporting or extracting archives by just killing the child process.
+It uses the CLI as its backend, so it can forcibly cancel heavy operations like exporting or extracting archives by just killing the child process.

 ## [Download Release](https://github.com/FoofooTheGuy/VidInjector9000/releases/latest)
 Extract the contents of the .zip file to where ever you would like.
 (The source code is not required if you only want to use the programs)